cristian97-cyber/react-movies/README.md

 # React Movies

-Web application to show data about movies
+Web application to show data about movies, made using React library.